 Other ancillary support services, integral and necessary as part of a total integrated solution within the scope of HCaTS for which there is not a labor category specified in HCaTS, necessary to obtain a total, customized, and integrated solution, are allowable costs and may be included within an individual task order under an HCaTS contract.
 Ancillary support services may include, but are not limited to, other professional and/or non-professional services; commercial and/or non-commercial items; IT services and/or components, administrative support; data entry; and, subject matter expertise.
 Other direct costs (ODCs) may include expenses such as travel, materials, equipment and/or Subcontractors.
-The Contractor shall propose and identify each ancillary support service or ODCs by a separate CLIN on the task order award.
+The Contractor shall propose and identify each ancillary support service or ODCs separately and the OCO shall identify each ancillary support service or ODCs by a separate CLIN on the task order award.